GalletaOreo98/TelegramStickers/CONTRIBUTING.md

 ## Stickers

 - The image file must be in PNG or WebP format and must fit within a 512 × 512 box (one side must be 512px and the other 512px or less)
 _Example:
 512x420, 233x512, 512x512_

 - Images must have descriptive file names in the following format: One or two words that describes the sticker.
 You can take this as tags, but don't use more than two; You can add a number at the end. (only if it is necessary)
-_Examples:_
+_Example:_
 Happy.png
 Cat_Angry.png
 Shy.png
 Cat_Angry_2.png
 Happy_2.png
 Happy_3.png

 ## Icon